acend/quarkus-techlab/content/en/docs/02.0/implementing-rest.md

 ```

 To run both microservices you have to alter the `application.properties` of the consumer and change it's default port.
 Simply add `quarkus.http.port=8081` to your `application.properties` and the default port will be changed.

+When you have both microservices running, try sending a request to the consumer.
+You will see that we receive a SensorMeasurement, which the data-producer produced.